 Analyzing Light: Supernova E0102

-To trace the movement of the million-degree gas ejected by a nearby supernova, telescopes need to spend many hours observing.
+To trace the movement of the million-degree gas ejected by a nearby supernova (pictured top-right), telescopes need to spend many hours observing.

 Astronomers took a series of X-ray images and spectra to determine what the supernova remnant is made of and how the gas moves.